 On October 4, 1962, on the eve of the opening of the Second Vatican Council, Pope John made a rare trip outside of Rome to visit Assisi, to pray to the Blessed Mother and St. Francis for the success of the Council.
 It was a reminder of his deep Franciscan roots.
 As a young boy of fourteen, while enrolled in the junior seminary of Bergama, he was received as a Third Order Franciscan.
 “Oh!
 The serene and innocent joy of that coincidence,” he later said.
 “A Franciscan tertiary and cleric on his way to the priesthood, drawn in, therefore by the same cords of simplicity, still unconscious and happy, that was to accompany us up to the blessed altar that was later to give us everything in life.”

 There were many steps along the way to the Chair of St. Peter: Apostolic Visitor to Bulgaria and then Turkey, nuncio to France, and later Patriarch of Venice.
 But Pope John always acknowledged his familial bonds with the followers of St. Francis.
-In 1959, just before his election as pope, he presided over a celebration marking the 750th anniversary of Pope Innocent III’s approval of the Franciscan Rule.
+In 1959, just after his election as pope, he presided over a celebration marking the 750th anniversary of Pope Innocent III’s approval of the Franciscan Rule.
 At the end of his remarks, he said, “Beloved sons!
 Allow us to add a special word from the heart to all those here who belong to the peaceful army of the lay Tertiaries of St. Francis: I am your brother Joseph.”
 Having launched Vatican II, Pope John did not live to see it completed.
 Dying of cancer, he retained his humor and humility.
 “My bags are packed,” he said, “and I am ready to go.”
 From his deathbed he dictated a final message of hope for the Church he loved:

 Now more than ever, certainly more than in past centuries, our intention is to serve people as such and not only Catholics; to defend above all and everywhere the rights of the human person and not only those of the Catholic Church; it is not the Gospel that changes; it is we who begin to understand it better….
 The moment has arrived when we must recognize the signs of the times, seize the opportunity, and look far abroad.